macloo/python-adv-web-apps/docs/_build/html/_sources/scraping2.rst.txt

             except:
                 pass

 Our set of nested boxes actually begins with the page.
 Inside the page are several tables.
 Inside each table, we find rows, and inside each row, we find cells.
-Inside the second cell in each row, we find the name of a king.
+Inside the first cell in each row, we find the name of a king.

 .. note:: The revised script works perfectly on `the Scottish monarchs page <https://en.wikipedia.org/wiki/List_of_Scottish_monarchs>`_ because the tables in that page are formatted consistently.
 On many web pages containing multiple tables, this would not be so.